McKael/madonctl/README.md

 madonctl now uses Go modules introduced with Go v1.11.

-You should still be able to build it "the old way" with an up-to-date release of 1.10+ with:
+For backward compatibility, dependencies have been vendored and you should still be able to build it "the old way" with:

-    go get -u github.com/McKael/madonctl
+    go get github.com/McKael/madonctl

-For upgrades, don't forget the `-u` option to ensure the dependencies (especially [madon](https://github.com/McKael/madon)) are updated as well.

 Alternatively, with Go >= 1.11: